-The Facts Behind Facebook’s IPO – 5 Charts
+The Facts Behind Facebook IPO [5 Charts]

-Thus it’s no surprise Facebook could be worth between $75 and $100 billion based on the numbers released in their IPO filing.
 A deeper look into Facebook’s data and financials reveals insights into their future prospects of interest to users, marketers and investors.

 Facebook: The global perspective